open-courses-statistics-data-science/how_to_make_r_package/README.md

 2. Call `use_test("strsplit1")` to create a file which contains an example test.
 Try highlighting this code and running it interactively which will likely require another call to `load_all()` to make the `test_that()` function available.

 3. In developing a package, you will more typically do `test()` to run all of your unit tests.
-Try this.
+Try this
    * Note that tests are also run when `check()` is run

 4. Write a `test_that` function which checks that `strsplit1` can split a string with comma separation